delevonecodes/UtilityBot/README.md

 Responsible for:

-* Starting the Discord client
+* Starting the Discord bot
 * Loading cogs
+* Connecting to Discord
 * Registering slash commands
-* Connecting to Discord

 ### `cogs/fun.py`

-Contains entertainment-related commands such as:
+Contains commands such as:

 * `/joke`
 * `/coin`
 * `/hangman`
 * `/parrot`
 * `/whisper`
+* `/8-ball`

 ### `cogs/moderation.py`

-Contains moderation functionality such as:
+Contains moderation commands such as:

 * `/kick`

 ### `cogs/utility.py`

-Contains productivity and Stracker integration functionality such as:
+Contains productivity and Stracker-related commands such as:

 * `/link`
 * `/unlink`